activeviam/java-api-migration-tool/README.md

 Run `./migrate.sh "/path/to/the/project/to/migrate"`.

-> _This command will likely evolve in the coming days._

 ## Mapping

 The tool to generate the mapping from old packages to the new ones in the following format: